Axolotl Care Hub Axolotl Care Hub The Complete Guide

 3. Is this getting noticeably worse quickly?

-That gives you a far better decision path than jumping straight to treatment before proper diagnosis.
+That gives you a better decision path than jumping straight to treatment before checking the basics.

 Next Steps

-If the case looks clearly temperature-driven, go immediately to axolotl water temperature.
-If poor appetite is clearly part of the overall pattern, continue with axolotl not eating.
-If the whole system may be fundamentally unstable, review thoroughly axolotl tank setup and then use the axolotl feeding calculator when it is finally time to restart feeding normally.
+If the case looks temperature-driven, go to axolotl water temperature.
+If poor appetite is part of the pattern, continue with axolotl not eating.
+If the whole system may be unstable, review axolotl tank setup and then use the axolotl feeding calculator when it is time to restart feeding normally.

 Related reading